essey1/movie-posters-vault/README.md

 ### How I Built It

+Step 0: Installed Node.js to react app using npm/npx.

 Step 1: Collected movies data using the OMDb API.

 Step 2: Created a JSX component for a movie poster.